MissDove/CV/README.md

-## Agata Jones (née Golebiewska)
+## Agata Jones

 [PROJECTS](#projects) | [SKILLS](#skills) | [EDUCATION](#education) | [EXPERIENCE](#experience)| [INTERESTS](#interests) | [NETWORKS](#networks)

-I am a female Front-End Developer currently working at The Telegraph and I had an amazing opportunity to change my career through Makers' 16-week programming course and graduate from it in March 2018.
+I am a female Front-End Developer currently working at Wayhome (formerly known as Unmortgage) and I had an amazing opportunity to change my career through Makers' 16-week programming course and graduate from it in March 2018.
 During the course, I had a chance to immerse myself fully into the world of coding.

 ABOUT ME: